cedx/david.gulp/README.md

 - `reporter: Boolean|Object = true`: Whether a report should be printed to the standard output.
 - `unstable: Boolean = false` : Use unstable dependencies.
 - `update: Boolean = false` : Update dependencies in the file contents to latest versions.
+- `updateOperator: String = '^'` : The operator to be used in version comparators when updating the dependencies.

 ## Results
 The plugin adds the following properties to the `file` object: